HAVE A HAPPY DAY!

 We walked to Commons.
 His mother really had come for Thanksgiving.
 She was staying in the apartment with “Yates” on the doorbell; he’d kept it after the wedding as a place to escape to.
 She was also job-hunting, she might move out from the East, he was her only child.
 I nodded.
 And nodded.
 What could I say?
 He went on, suddenly a fountain of information.
 The new Mrs. Yates was called Mary, she’d had to give up school this year because of the baby, she was a good sport ….

 Thigh by thigh we sat in the Hole.
 The buddy who was learning German from a prostitute passed and waved.
 He must have known all along.
 I felt dirty.

 “I wish we could run away to Alaska together,” Will said.

 “I wish it had been you I met last May,” he said.

-She fished another penny out of her change purse.
+I fished another penny from my change purse.
 “Will we at least see each other until the baby comes?”
 Swami said no.

 “Is there anything we can do to change your mind?”
 Swami said no.

 Will dropped my last penny into the slot.
 “Will the baby be a girl?” he asked.
 Swami said yes.
 Will smiled.